 The W&M Youth Filmmaking Institute presents Williamsburg area middle and high school students an opportunity to learn about the filmmaking process and get hands-on experience.
 The WMYFI program includes presentations and workshops led by William & Mary staff and undergraduate students culminating in a free, public screening of all student group film projects.
 More information is available at the program website.

 During the 24 Speed filmmaking competition, William & Mary students are given 24 hours to write, shoot, and edit a short film.
 Each team is assigned a required genre, prop, and line of dialogue that must be used in the film.
-The films that beat the clock and meet the deadline will premiere in a free screening at the Kimball Theatre on Wednesday, January 30, 2019 at 8:00 PM.
+The films that beat the clock and meet the deadline will premiere in a free screening during the festival weekend.
 Prizes will be awarded to the best films including the Audience Award and the Jury Award.

 More information on 24 Speed is available here.